udehokechukwu96-tech/Personal-Cashflow-Analysis/README.md

 •	Breaks down spending into:

-o	Others: This is the sum of all the expenses, excluding just the Data Bundle and Airtime Bundle
+◻️	Others: This is the sum of all the expenses, excluding just the Data Bundle and Airtime Bundle

-o	Data Bundle
+◻️	Data Bundle

-o	Airtime Bundle
+◻️	Airtime Bundle

 The differentiation into Data and Airtime Bundles was made to visualize the total amount spent on purchasing data and airtime bundles.
 Overall, the total of **₦34.71K** was spent on airtime bundle, and **₦164.3K** was spent on data bundle (nearly five times more than what was spent on airtime).